AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

 Currently in [!DNL Journey Optimizer] you can only create code-based experiences in **campaigns**.

-Guardrails and recommendations are detailed in [this page](code-based-prerequisites.md).
+Specific guardrails and recommendations for code-based experiences are detailed in [this page](code-based-prerequisites.md).

 >[!AVAILABILITY]
 >